(l. to r.) Hans Nibel, Ferdinand Porsche, Paul Jaray, Hans Ledwinka, Edmund Rumpler, Adolf Hitler, Josef Ganz

 Many of these claims have found considerable traction, including court settlements and favor as well in the court of public opinion.
 They reflect the innate human tendency to want to give credit for a success to a single person.
 We love heroes and winners, and it’s much easier to judge things in black and white, and to rely on isolated pieces of evidence or commonly held assumptions for determining the true winner or hero.

 The following is an exercise to look more closely at some of the key claimants and their roles in the birth of the Beetle, as well as to look at some lesser known automotive pioneers whose work influenced the primary claimants as well as the final product.
 The reality is that technological and design advances are almost never made in isolation which makes this task more difficult.
-It’s inevitably not truly comprehensive, but it is an effort to shed light on the Volkswagen’s long gestation.
+It’s inevitably not truly comprehensive, but it is an effort to shed light on the Volkswagen’s long gestation and DNA.